AlexYanchev/create-folder-for-react-create-app/README.md

 2. Create a folder named **cmd-scripts** on your desktop and put the **rcdir** file there.<br>
 3. Now you can open your favorite editor (for example VS Code) and navigate to the components folder in the terminal.
 For example, in ./src/components<br>
 4. Write the command - **custom rcdir AnyComponent**.<br>
-You will have a directory named Anycompanent and two files named **Anycompanent.module.css** and **Anycompanent.tsx**.
+You will have a directory named Anycompanent and two files named **AnyComponent.module.css** and **AnyComponent.tsx**.
 Everything will be ready to work in Amycomponent.tsx.<br>
 <br>
 Good luck!<br>